 Items included in the consolidated financial statements of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
-The consolidated financial statements is presented in HK\$, which is the Company's functional and the Group's presentation currency.
+The consolidated financial statements are presented in HK\$, which is the Company's and the Group's functional and presentation currency.